Pathfinder (2007 film)

-Pathfinder (also known by the alternate title Pathfinder: Legend of the Ghost Warrior) is a 2007 American epic action film directed by Marcus Nispel and written by Laeta Kalogridis.
-Distributed by 20th Century Fox, it stars Karl Urban, Clancy Brown, Ralf Moeller, Moon Bloodgood, Russell Means, Jay Tavare, and Nathaniel Arcand.
+Pathfinder (sometimes subtitled Legend of the Ghost Warrior) is a 2007 American historical action film directed and co-produced by Marcus Nispel, written by Laeta Kalogridis, and starring Karl Urban, Moon Bloodgood, Russell Means, Ralf Moeller and Clancy Brown.

-Pathfinder received a negative critical reception and was a box office failure, grossing about USD 31 million compared to a budget of 45 million; it managed another estimated USD 22 million in DVD sales.
+Loosely based on the 1987 Norwegian film Pathfinder, the film is set in the Viking Age, during the Norse colonization of North America.
+It follows a Norse man named Ghost, who was adopted by local Skrælings (Native Americans) as a boy and becomes a warrior for the tribe.

-The film was loosely based on a 1987 Norwegian film Pathfinder.
-It was also adapted into a graphic novel by Dark Horse Comics in 2006.
+The film was released in the United States by 20th Century Fox on April 13, 2007.
+It was poorly received and was a commercial failure, grossing $30.8 million on a budget of $45 million; it managed another estimated $22 million in DVD sales.
+Pathfinder was also adapted into a graphic novel by Dark Horse Comics, which was released a year before the film.

 Plot

 A Viking Age expedition arrives in North America, intending to subjugate or slaughter the native "Skræling" population.
 The party is itself wiped out by another native tribe, the only survivor being the Viking leader's son, who is adopted by a native woman.
 The boy is taken in by the local tribe and named "Ghost" for his paleness.

 Fifteen years later, Ghost still lives among the tribe.
 Though he is socially accepted, he has yet to earn the status of a warrior.
 His romantic interest is Starfire, the daughter of the Pathfinder, an elderly chief of a neighboring tribe.
 The only remembrance he keeps of his heritage is his father's sword.